 Professor Henry Cohn

-Professor Cohn is a senior principal researcher and one of three founding members at Microsoft Research New England in Cambridge, Massachusetts, as well as an adjunct professor of mathematics at MIT.
-He received his Ph.D. in mathematics from Harvard in 2000 under the supervision of Noam Elkies.
+Professor Cohn is one of three founding members of Microsoft Research New England, in Cambridge, Massachusetts and until 2025 he was a senior principal researcher at Microsoft Research.
+In 2025 he became a full-time Professor of Mathematics at MIT.
+He received his Ph.D. in Mathematics from Harvard in 2000 under the supervision of Noam Elkies.

 Professor Cohn’s mathematical research interests are in discrete mathematics, including discrete geometry, coding theory, cryptography, combinatorics, computational number theory, and theoretical computer science.